Prithwis-2023/NASABot/README.md

 FInally when selecting the "Exoplant Archive", you obtain a

 ## Impact
+OpenScientia could create significant impacts, for both the scientific community and general public.
+However, we highlight the focus groups of researchers, students, enthusiasts, educators, and citizen scientists.
+Researchers can benefit from OpenScientia by accessing open science data to conduct their research and make new discoveries.
+Students may use data presented on OpenScientia to complete their coursework and research projects while enthusiasts can explore open science data related to space exploration, astronomy, and other scientific fields.
+Educators can incorporate open science data into their teaching and curriculum.
+Citizen scientists can contribute to scientific research by analyzing open science data.

+First of all,

 ## Conclusion
 In summary, our web application is designed to make NASA data and imagery easily accessible to the masses with a user friendly prompt